threalwinky/threalwinky.github.io/content/post/umdctf2025/index.md

 ![image](https://hackmd.io/_uploads/r15Q86Zelx.png)

-YEEEEE, the status code is 204 tells us that IP was spoofed and the code was redeemed the second time
+YEEEEE, the status code is 204 which tells us that the IP was spoofed and the code was redeemed for the second time

 Before the third redeem's data transmited we must disconnect from VPN and connect again.
-Finally, the result is we will get three status 204 response.
+The end result is that we will get three status 204 responses.

 ![image](https://hackmd.io/_uploads/SJ5jDTWxxl.png)